310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}
 {% bubble Madara hidden %}
 “Yep.
-You’re in the center of this whirlpool, so it will probably be hard for you to understand why… but I’m sure Chiaki-san will.”
+You’re in the center of this whirlpool, so it'll probably be hard for you to understand why… but I’m sure Chiaki-san will.”

 “Kanata-san is in a very unfavorable position in Yumenosaki right now.”

-“He was chosen as the second Oddball to be subjugated… and they’re trying to publicly execute him through the live show that’s about to start.”
+“He was chosen as the second Eccentric to be subjugated… and they’re trying to publicly execute him through the live show that’s about to start.”

 {% endbubble %}
 {% bubble Chiaki past %}
-… You know a lot even when you’re overseas, huh?
+…You know a lot even when you’re overseas, huh?

 {% endbubble %}
 {% bubble Madara hidden %}
-“Hahaha, nobody holds their tongue in this day and age!
+“Hahaha, nooobody holds their tongue in this day and age!
 If I ever wanna know something, there’s plenty of ways to get the info.”

 “Like logging into the school’s social media through a student’s account who I blackmailed…”

-“It seems like Rei-san and I— and anyone else who’s overseas —are denied access to social media.”
+“It seems like Rei-san and I—and anyone else who’s overseas—are denied access to social media.”

-“Well, Rei-san just doesn’t like using electronics, but *I* personally can find all kinds of loopholes in the internet.”
+“Well, Rei-san just doesn’t like using electronics, but *I* personally can find aaall kinds of loopholes in the internet.”

 “On the other hand, Kanata-san’s family hasn’t kept up with the modern times, so I can’t figure out what they’ve been up to through the internet alone…”

-“But, whatever — nevermind that for now.”
+“But, whatever—nevermind that for now.”

 “The Student Council folks are completely serious about making this war happen.
-They’re gonna do whatever it takes to crush Kanata-san — the one appointed as the antagonist, and the evil.”
+They’re gonna do whatever it takes to crush Kanata-san—the one appointed as the antagonist, and the evil.”

 “I dunno how it is in school right now, but by reading the school’s social media… I don’t see any place that he could belong within school.”

-“Being in that place will only get you minced up — like your ancestors from long ago that were made into sacrifices.”
+“Being in that place will only get you minced up, like your ancestors from long ago that were made into sacrifices.”

 {% endbubble %}
 {% bubble Kanata pastfrown %}